Lattice study of the confinement/deconfinement transition in rotating gluodynamics: Simulations with fermions

 In this case apart from gluonic term, rotation also enters the fermionic part of the action: $S=S_G(\Omega) + S_F(\Omega)$.
 In order to disentangle the effect of the rotation on fermions and gluons we introduced separate angular velocities for the gluonic and fermionic parts: $S=S_G(\Omega_G) + S_F(\Omega_F)$.
 Simulations have been performed in three cases: 1) when only fermionic contribution from the rotation is included ($\Omega_G=0, \Omega_F\neq 0$), 2) only gluonic contribution is included ($\Omega_G\neq 0, \Omega_F = 0$) and 3) when both effects are turned on ($\Omega_G=\Omega_F=\Omega_I\neq 0$).
 The resulting dependence of the confinement-deconfinement critical gauge coupling $\beta_c$ on the velocity $v_I$ at the boundary is presented in Fig.~\ref{fig:TC-fermion}.
 It can be easily seen that if one includes only gluonic part of the rotation, then the critical $\beta_c$ and correspondingly the critical temperature decrease with increasing (imaginary) angular velocity, as was observed in gluodynamics.
 The effect of the rotation on fermions is completely opposite to a gluonic one.
 If one includes only rotating fermions, then the critical $\beta_c$ and critical temperature increase with the value of the imaginary angular velocity.
 The effect due to gluons is much higher and in the case, when the full interaction is turned on, the critical $\beta_c$ still decreases with $v_I$ as in gluodynamics, although fermions make this dependence somewhat milder.

 After analytical continuation into real angular velocities $\Omega_I\to\Omega$ one gets, that rotating fermions decrease critical temperature, while rotating gluons increase critical temperature.
 In total, rotation of both parts of the action together leads to increasing critical temperature.
 We also simulate the system with periodic boundary conditions and observe qualitatively the same behaviour.
 Notice, however, that one can expect the dependence of these results on the pion mass.
 So, it would be interesting to see, how this effect changes in the case of lighter pion masses.
+The same opposite effect of rotation on gluons and fermions was observed in \cite{Jiang:2021izj}, where the dependence of effective coupling on angular velocity is also taken into account within NJL model.